Editorial by Industrial Quick Search

 Air heaters are defined as electric heaters that provide heat for industrial and residential purposes by way of air circulation or a blower mechanism.
 Air heaters can be rectangular or barrel shaped, large in size, and portable, but other models of air heaters that vary in size and shape are also available.

-Air heaters are constructed by installing a heating element in an enclosure.
-The heating element remains stationary, while its air ducts expose sections of the heating element to the circulating air by rotating alternately.
-Heating elements vary from heater to heater, but most of them are found in the form of wires or coils.
-Wire heating elements are commonly used for industrial and commercial drying applications, and are most commonly found in machines such as kilns and surface treatment heaters.
+Air heaters are designed by placing a stationary heating element within an enclosure.
+Air ducts periodically expose different sections of the heating element to circulating air by rotating alternately.
+While heating elements can vary, they are typically made of wires or coils.
+Wire heating elements are frequently used in industrial and commercial drying applications, often found in machines like kilns and surface treatment heaters.

 Band heaters, also known as knuckle heaters or barrel heaters, are a variety of heating element that provides direct or radiant heating by clamping around nozzles, pipes, or cylinders.
 Band heaters are used primarily in metal and plastic forming processes such as extrusion, and are similar to strip heaters in terms of application and configuration.
 The range of temperature that band heaters provide can vary from 300 to 1400 degrees Fahrenheit. (approx. 149 to 760 degrees Celsius).
 Strip heaters can also be clamped or bolted in order to achieve the direct transfer of heat to either the air or a solid object.